ndlib/legacy-curate-planning/Curate/Goals.md

   - Linking of any work, collection, or administrative set to another work, collection, or administrative set

 ## Phase 2, Full Launch:
+- Organizational profiles with owned collections
+  - Creation of both general collections and administrative sets including managed collections and projects
+- Additional Work Types including:
+    - Audio, Software, Video
+- Linking of any work, collection, or administrative set to another work, collection, or administrative set
+- Metrics available for work deposited and profiles within IR
 - Installable Solution Bundle
 - Break out exemplar types into separate gems
   - Be able to register additional types locally